syntasso/workshop/enhancing-a-promise/README.md

 And that's it!
 You have successfully released a new platform capability!
 Let's move on to how teams can use this to request a new Postgres instance from the platform.

-## Stream-Aligned Team (SAT) requesting Postgres
+## App developer requesting Postgres

 Until now, we have been acting as a platform engineer designing, updating, and releasing a new Promise to enhance our platform.
-With this Promise now available, we are going to take a moment to switch hats and have a look at what one of our application developers on a SAT would do to take advantage of this new Promise.
+With this Promise now available, we are going to take a moment to switch hats and have a look at what one of our application developers would do to take advantage of this new Promise.

 ### Updating the resource request